Baltic Viking Boot

 The Baltic Viking Boot is based on the Groningen and Deventer find documented in Stepping through Time: Archaeological Footwear from Prehistoric Times until 1800 and is similar to the "York Shoe", Dorestad, and Woodbridge shoe and is classified as an Overlap Closure (type 20) shoe

 This is a revision pattern (this boot did not exist as shown) but is very similar to boots that did.
 I imagine this boot as a Viking and Rus Viking Boot.
 This version is welted and and set up for modern comfort with modern soles for modern feet.
 This boot is designed for martial combat.
 The Baltic Boot is made of 3 to 4 oz top grain cow hide leather, leather mid-soles, and crepe neoprene soles that provide traction.
 All sewing is hand stitched (some older machine stitched versions still in stock), and the legs of the boot are held by toggles looped through slits in the side of the shoe to keep the boot closed.
 This boot is 10 inches tall from the top of the foot.
 The top edge is hand whip stitched with linen thread.
-The boot comes with a flat crepe 3/8 sole and no heel as standard.

 The Baltic Viking boot is perfect for fighters in the SCA.
 Available in Men's sizes, the Baltic Viking Boot comes in brown only.
 Colors of brown can vary, depending on leather availability.
 Boots may be any color from tan to dark brown.